cmpsr2000/parley-plus/docs/latest/getting-started/upgrading.md

 ## Version `1.x.x` to `2.x.x`

 1. Download and [install](./installation.md) Parley `v2.x.x`.
-2. Replace of extensions of `ParleyFactInterface` with `ParleyFactInterface`.
+2. Replace of extensions of `FactInterface` with `ParleyFactInterface`.
-3. Within each Fact definition, add a method matching the `evaluate` `ParleyFactInterface` method contract.
+3. Within each Fact definition, rename the `execute` method to `evaluate` and adjust the method contract by changing the type of the `ctx` parameter with `ParleyContext`.
-4. Within each Fact definition, remove the `execute` method as this is no longer used.
-5. Within each Action definition, add a method matching the `run` `ParleyActionInterface` method contract.
-6. Within each Action definition, remove the `execute` method as this is no longer used.
+4. Within each Action definition, rename the `execute` method to `run` and adjust the method contract by changing the type of the `ctx` parameter with `ParleyContext`.
-7. Replace `Parley.start_dialogue` with `Parley.run_dialogue` and ensure the
+5. Replace `Parley.start_dialogue` with `Parley.run_dialogue` and ensure the
    `ctx` parameter is of type: `ParleyContext`.
-8. Replace any interface of `ParleyDialogueSequenceAst.process_next` with `ParleyDialogueSequenceAst.next` and adjust the interface as appropriate.
+6. Replace any interface of `ParleyDialogueSequenceAst.process_next` with `ParleyDialogueSequenceAst.next` and adjust the interface as appropriate.